nicknonnen/RE-Dorian/docs/report/RE-Dorian-Report.md

 ## Replication Results

 The results of this analysis sought to capture a holistic representation of the rehydrated Twitter data, by visualizing tweet activity in temporal, network, content, and spatial dimensions.
+For the temporal analysis, we represented tweet activity by hour in Figure 1.
+The content and network analysis consisted of finding the top 15 most frequently-seen unique words in the poo of tweets, and then creating the word cloud seen in Figure 3, where unique words commonly found together in tweets are linked by lines.
+The thicker and darker the lines, the more frequent that pair was.

+Finally, we joined the tweet data was county geometry data to map Twitter activity by population (Figure 4) and by hotspot clusters (Figure 5).
+Mapping by population illustrates where the most Twitter activity was occurring, normalized by population, and mapping by hotspot cluster illustrates where abnormally high or low Twitter activity may be found, normalized by the Twitter activity of a temporally distant timeline.

 ![tweets_per_hour](/assets/tornado_tweetsbyhour.png)
 Figure 1.
 A measure of tweets per hour in the southeastern US, in late April and early May 2021.